Bahai Library Online

 1. Peter Smith, Moojan Momen.
 Babi Movement, The: A Resource Mobilization Perspective (1986).
 Babism from a sociological standpoint, esp. the place of the Babis in their contemporary cultural and economic classes.

 2. Asadu'llah Fadil Mazandarani.
-William F. McCants, trans, William F. McCants, comp.
+William F. McCants, comp. and trans.
 Command and Creation (Amr va Khalq): Translation of Index and Catalog of Contents (2018).
 Translation of Mazandarani's Table of Contents for his compilation of Baha'i Writings from 1945 — some not published elsewhere — and a catalog of the contents of each section by McCants, with some notes and partial translations of select passages.

 3. Vahid Rafati.
 Evolving Role of Bahá'í Scholarship, The (2015).
 Lecture on the evolution of Bahá’í scholarship; ulamás and the Faith; role of the ulamás in Islam; changes instituted by Bahá'u'lláh; abolition of clerical authority; historical legacy of some scholars; present challenges and future scholarship.